THREADED HOLES-All the threaded holes on

 in the casting of this early ATLAS head.
 These heads have the late style

-re-angled exhaust ports at 80º included angle or 40º each from
+re-angled degree exhaust ports at 80º included angle or 40º each from straight

-straight forward.
-It has carried over 28.5mm intake ports from the previous
+forward.
+It has carried over 28.5mm intake ports from the previous heads.

-heads.
-The head bolts have been unfortunately down sized to 5/16-26cei.The
+The head bolts have been down sized for atlas only to 5/16-26cei.The spigot

-See the pronounced fin pattern between the rockers.
-The rocker oil
+See the pronounced "picket fence" fin pattern between the rocker shafts.
+The rocker oil feed

-feed is different from the commando in that the oil comes in from the top
+is different from the commando in that the oil comes in from the top of the

-and squish band as the 750 commando (no spigot).
+squish band as the 750 commando (no provision for a spigot).

 The space between the front top 1st and 2nd fins are full of aluminum.